Department of Management Science and Statistics

 Advanced Inference II

-D. 9 semester credit hours of graduate courses 6000 level or higher within the Department of Management Science and Statistics; as approved by the Graduate Advisor of Record.9
+D. 9 semester credit hours of graduate courses at the 6000-level or higher within the Department of Management Science and Statistics, as approved by the Graduate Advisor of Record.9

 F. A minimum of 15 semester credit hours of Doctoral Research.15